hunar21/EDA2/README.md

 ### Troubleshooting

 If the script fails at any point, try running the failed playbooks individually.
+If run manual running of individual script fails, try to debug or ignore the error and run the next script.
 If the script runs successfully up to the final step of executing the Python scripts, ensure the following:

 1. **On the Host VM**:
    - Script (test.py) should be present at `/data/local/pipeline_scripts`.